top of page

 • Contact Us | Employer Direct | New Zealand

-Enquire Your Name Your Email Phone Subject Enter Your Message I want to subscribe to the newsletter.
-Submit Email us support@employer-direct.com Call us 0800 612 355
+Have Any Questions About Employer Direct?
+We Can Answer Your Enquiries.
+Or Sign Up For Comprehensive Employment Law Support Through Employer Direct!
+Need Help?
+Contact Us Your Name Your Email Phone Subject Enter Your Message I want to subscribe to the newsletter.
+Submit Email us support@employer-direct.com Call us 022 301 8375

 • About | Employer Direct | New Zealand

-About us Getting employment law right can be tough Dealing with HR and employment law can be time consuming, scary and stressful.
+Who are we?
+We're a team of employment law experts, business owners and HR managers who think good advice and unlimited support shouldn't cost the earth.
+About Us Getting employment law right can be tough Dealing with HR and employment law can be time consuming, scary and stressful.
 Every day well-meaning employers are pinged with expensive personal grievances for even small mistakes.
 This unfortunate reality distracts employers from doing what they do best, and the worry of getting things wrong impacts their well-being.
 Compounding on this issue is how expensive it is getting good advice.
 While lawyers can be of use they are prohibitively expensive, and legal bills rack up fast.
 Further, while industry associations have some resources to help, more often than not their offerings on employment law and human resource matters are thin.
 Our team of deeply experienced employment consultants saw an opportunity to address this in New Zealand.
-We want employment law to work for small businesses again and this is why we founded Employer Direct. $150 million each year is estimated to be spent by New Zealand business defending employment disputes!
+We want employment law to work for small businesses again and this is why we founded Employer Direct.
+Did you know? $150 million each yearis estimated to be spent by New Zealand business defending employment disputes!
 Why us?
 Because we're just like you!
 Between us, the team at Employer Direct have decades of experience in employment law, human resources, finance and business management in New Zealand.
 We know the struggles of running businesses because we've done it too.
-We take the stress out of employment and HR by providing you with: easy to use templates personalised guidance for your business documents on demand training, advice and support And all for a fraction of the cost of our competitors.
-Why?
-Simply because we want employers to have the tools they need to flourish!
-Founders, Paul Mathews and Sam Walker, have considerable employment law experience and have seen first-hand the issues arising from poor HR practices for both employees and employers.
+We take the stress out of employment and HR by providing you with: personalised, honest and pragmatic guidance for your business easy to use templates and documents on demand advice and support Founders, Paul Mathews and Sam Walker, have considerable employment law experience and have seen first-hand the issues arising from poor HR practices for both employees and employers.
 They know the HR problems employers can be confronted with, and through Employer Direct are committed to protecting businesses from potential issues and litigation.
 They guarantee employers will feel supported and confident that their business interests are being protected.
-Why us How we can help you?
-Unlimited access to the Employer Direct document library Custom templates on demand within three working days Unlimited access to email support from our employment experts 20% discount on all consulting services Unlimited access to our support helpline Experts who care you'll deal with real people who want you to succeed How do we compare to other support?
-Industry Association HR consultant In-house HR Employment lawyer Cost effective pricing?
-Dedicated helpline?
-Employment law focus?
-Experience as an employer?
+Why us

 View All